 We collect some example Spicy parsers here that come with a growing collection of Spicy-based Zeek analyzers.
-Check out that repository for more examples.
+Check out that package and its dependencies for more examples.

 TFTP

 A TFTP analyzer for Zeek, implementing the original RFC 1350 protocol (no extensions).
 It comes with a Zeek script producing a typical tftp.log log file.